conan-io/docs/examples/tools/system/package_manager.rst

             self.output.info(f"The example application has been successfully built.\nPlease run the executable using: '{app_path}'")

 The recipe is simple.
 It requires the **ncurses** package we just created and uses the **CMake** tool to build the application.
-Once the application is built, it runs the **ncurses_version** application, so we can check the executable output as its result.
+Once the application is built, it shows the **ncurses_version** application path, so you can run it manually as you wish and check its output.

 The **ncurses_version.c** file is a simple C application that uses the ncurses library to print the ncurses version, but using white background and blue text: